Sidekiq worker attributes

 If there is a sustained workload over the limit, the LIST is going to grow until the limit is disabled or the workload drops under the limit.

 You should use a lambda to define the limit.
-If it returns nil, 0, or a negative value, the limit won’t be applied.
+If it returns nil or 0, the limit won’t be applied.
+Negative numbers pause the execution.

 class LimitedWorker